grscheller/neovim-notes/README.md

 I have found the act of creating/maintaining these notes invaluable in my journey to master Vim.

 Vim is actually a Turing complete language.
-It can be turned into a complete IDE with full Unix Shell support.
+It can be turned into a complete IDE with full computer language syntax highlighting and UNIX shell support.
 Like EMACS, Vim is a very powerful editor.
-These notes barely scratch the surface of what Vim can do.